Custom Editors: Autogenerate UI from Any Function

 Selecting this option will open a taskpane that allows you to configure this function, and calculate the moving average!

-To see all the valid parameter types, check out the Supported Types section of the custom importers page.
+To see all the valid parameter types, check out the section of the custom importers page.